keithbuckholz/prisoners-dilemma/README.md

 dilemma-credits
 ```

 dilemma-tournaments and -population have several additional arguments which can be given to modify the respective simulation.
-For more details on possible arguments see the following entries:
+For more details on possible arguments see the following entries: prisoners-dilemma.tournament.tournament.tournament, prisoner-dilemma.population.population.population.

-prisoners-dilemma.tournament.tournament.tournament

-prisoner-dilemma.population.population.population

 dilemma-tournament will run a series of dilemmas to test every included decision making algorithm against every other included algorithm.

 dilemma-population asigns "players" on a grid field decision-making algorithms.
 Then, it tests every player against their neighbors, identifies the lowest scorers, and asigns those lowest scorers a new decision-making algorithm.
 Thus, evolving the field until an end condition is met.

 dilemma-credits simply prints urls pointing to the inspritation for this package.

 If you want to include decision-making algorithms of your own, build python functions which take a single list of lists and return a boolean where True indicate cooperation.
 Place those python functions in one script and add "players=MYPLAYERS.py" to the end of your command line entry.
 The list of lists your bot must take in conatains data from your opponents previous decisions in the form: